All right, Obama's approaching 55 minutes on this speech.

 He's got all the answers when he's never run anything other than his mouth.

-And it's just it just great, plus the personality type, as I mentioned to you on Friday.
+And it's just, it just, plus the personality type, as I mentioned to you on Friday, it just, it just grates up.

-In fact, Mike, let me find the what the Bill Mars soundbite here because this is interesting.
+In fact, Mike, let me find the Bill Maher soundbite here because this is interesting.

-Uh, Bill Maher, who's deranged on the left is something, you know, something happened in these people the last eight years, and they're still enraged and angry, even though they're side one.
+Bill Maher, who's deranged on the left, is something, you know, something happened in these people the last eight years, and they're still enraged and angry, even though they're side one.

-Uh, Bill Maher's upset that Obama is uh not liberal enough, but that's not the point of this soundbite.
+Bill Maher's upset that Obama is not liberal enough, but that's not the point of this soundbite.

 And this is why I don't want my president.